Attached is a copy of EPR's Office of Managment and Budget (OMG) presentation on the EB-5 Program's national economic contribution study.

-In October, average hourly earnings for all employees on private nonfarm payrolls rose by 6 cents to $28.18.
-Over the past 12 months, average hourly earnings have increased by 3.0 percent.
-In October, average hourly earnings of private-sector production and nonsupervisory employees rose by 4 cents to $23.70.
+In November, average hourly earnings for all employees on private nonfarm payrolls rose by 7 cents to $28.29.
+Over the last 12 months, average hourly earnings have increased by 3.1 percent.
+In November, average hourly earnings of private-sector production and nonsupervisory employees rose by 7 cents to $23.83.

-The full BLS press release on the October 2019 employment situation can be accessed below.
+The full BLS press release on the November 2019 employment situation can be accessed in the pdf below:

-The Consumer Price Index for All Urban Consumers (CPI-U) was unchanged in September on a seasonally adjusted basis after rising 0.1 percent in August, the U.S. Bureau of Labor Statistics reported today.
-Over the last 12 months, the all items index increased 1.7 percent before seasonal adjustment.
+The Consumer Price Index for All Urban Consumers (CPI-U) rose 0.3 percent in November on a seasonally adjusted basis, after rising 0.4 percent in October, the U.S. Bureau of Labor Statistics reported today.
+Over the last 12 months, the all items index increased 2.1 percent before seasonal adjustment.

-The all items index increased 1.7 percent for the 12 months ending September, the same increase as for the 12 months ending August.
-The index for all items less food and energy rose 2.4 percent over the last 12 months, also the same increase as the period ending August.
-The food index increased 1.8 percent over the last year, while the energy index decreased 4.8 percent.
+The all items index increased 2.1 percent for the 12 months ending November, a larger rise than the 1.8-percent increase for the period ending October.
+The index for all items less food and energy rose 2.3 percent over the last 12 months.
+The food index rose 2.0

-The full press release can be found via the link below.
+The full press release can be found at the pdf below.